palbagli/palbagli.github.io/_pages/research.md

 (with Sekyu Choi and Benjamín Villena-Roldán).
 <br>

-- Effects of Chilean welfare program *Chile Crece Contigo* on child development (with Carmen Cifuentes and Tomás Rau).
+- Prenatal welfare programs and child development (with Carmen Cifuentes and Tomás Rau).

 ## Technical Reports